Our Ultimate Guide to Hotels in Hawaii Using Points

 Hyatt

-And, when you stay at a Hyatt hotel, you don’t have to worry about paying those pesky resort fees.
+And, when you stay at a Hyatt hotel on points, you don’t have to worry about paying those pesky resort fees.
 So, you can literally come away with a $0 charge when booking a Hyatt hotel with points.

 How to Earn Hyatt Points